Tawhid: Other arguments

-The Qur'an argues that human beings have an instinctive distaste for polytheism.
+The Quran argues that human beings have an instinctive distaste for polytheism.
 At times of crisis, for example, even the idolaters forget the false deities and call upon the one true God for help.
 As soon as they are relieved from the danger, however, they start associating other beings with God.
 "If they happen to be aboard a ship 'caught in a storm', they cry out to Allah ˹alone˺ in sincere devotion.
 But as soon as He delivers them 'safely' to shore, they associate 'others with Him once again'.".

-Next, the Qur'an argues that polytheism takes away from human dignity.
+Next, the Quran argues that polytheism takes away from human dignity.
 God has honoured human beings and given them charge of the physical world, yet they disgrace their position in the world by worshipping what they carve out with their own hands.

-Lastly, the Qur'an argues that monotheism is not a later discovery made by the human race but rather that there is the combined evidence of the prophetic call for monotheism throughout human history that started from Adam.
-The Qur'an suggests several causes for deviation from monotheism to polytheism since a geat temporal power, which is regarded by the holder and his subjects as 'absolute', may lead the holder to think that he is God-like.
+Lastly, the Quran argues that monotheism is not a later discovery made by the human race but rather that there is the combined evidence of the prophetic call for monotheism throughout human history that started from Adam.
+The Quran suggests several causes for deviation from monotheism to polytheism since a significant temporal power, which is regarded by the holder and his subjects as 'absolute', may lead the holder to think that he is God-like.
 Such claims were commonly forced upon and accepted by those who were subject to the ruler.
 Also, certain natural phenomena (such as the sun, the moon and the stars) inspire feelings of awe, wonder or admiration that could lead some to regard these celestial bodies as deities.
 Another reason for deviating from monotheism is one becoming a slave to one's base desires and passions.
 In seeking to always satisfy the desires, one may commit a kind of polytheism.